-Consider this scenario.
+Consider this scenario about consequences.
 You are a business owner, and after a long day, you like to unwind by scrolling through your Facebook feed to catch up on the news.
 As you read, you unfortunately come across something disturbing; one of your company’s employees has posted a public message saying your company doesn’t treat its employees properly.
 You may be wondering if you can legally fire the poster for this offense.
 To answer that question, there are many things to consider.

 First and foremost, some states follow a “right to work” policy in which an employer can decide to fire an employee at any time, with or without a reason.
 The employer must only prove the employee is not being fired due to their race, ethnicity, age, gender, political affiliation, sexual orientation, etc., and that the firing was not done in retaliation for an act of whistleblowing.
 The 25 states which have passed Right to Work laws are: Alabama, Arizona, Arkansas, Kansas, Florida, Georgia, Idaho, Indiana, Iowa, Louisiana, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.

 Where posting as a concerted activity can cause issues